 144. Pet Sematary

 How the original film became an iconic title is puzzling.
 The filmmakers, though, keep enough suspense going through interesting visual choices and committed performances.
 However, the plot is poorly executed, and the script is filled with cheesy dialogue.

 143. Don’t Let Go

-Close strives to be a hard-boiled, but the result is softer than expected.
-Despite the end result, Noomi Rapace has a commanding screen presence.
+Close strives to be hard-boiled, but the result is softer than expected.
+Despite the result, Noomi Rapace has a commanding screen presence.

 141. The Wolf’s Call

-No one is going to confuse The Wolf’s Call for Das Boot, but by Netflix standards, it can be an entertaining thriller, even if its script is ludicrous.
+No one will confuse The Wolf’s Call for Das Boot, but by Netflix standards, it can be an entertaining thriller, even if its script is ludicrous.